JamesHaimoff/Milestone1FileHandling/README.md

 # Milestone 1 Project on File Handling and Statistics

 ## Authors
-James Haimoff, Daniel David, Christian Abrimian
+James Haimoff, Daniel Davis, Christian Abrimian

 Below is our project UML and our Output Example Based on Our Specific Articles